about me

 What brought you to technology?

-In the work I do, I believe that designing “with”, good planning, teamwork, empathy and humility allows technology to minimize clutter and keep things simple, useful and helpful.
-I work hard every day to use my skills to contribute to our communities in a way that makes life better via technology.
+I believe that designing “with” people—through planning, empathy, and humility—allows technology to stay simple and helpful.
+I work hard every day to ensure my skills contribute to our communities and make life better through technology.